I have lost count of nights with a blinking cursor and a blank page. I want a strong article, but ambition without a first move is a trap.

 The writing creates a clear picture of the events, and helps the target audience understand how the events unfolded.

-14. Come up with a compelling title
+16. Come up with a Compelling Title

 Similar to writing a first draft, I always write a draft title.